-A Timely Warning is used when there is a serious crime or an ongoing situation or crime trend that may pose a danger to people or property, but is not immediately dangerous (i.e., the crime has already taken place).
-The Police Department works with a small team of people on campus to evaluate the need for, and to issue, Timely Warnings in accordance with the requirements of the Clery Act.
+A Timely Warning is used when there is a serious crime or an ongoing situation or crime trend that may pose a danger to people or property, but is not immediately dangerous.
+These are limited to the Clery-reportable crimes, and are usually sent out via official NMSU e-mail.
+Some may also be posted on the NMSU Police Department social media pages (e.g., https://facebook.com/nmsupolice) or shared with local news media.

+The DACC Security Office in conjunction with the NMSU Police Department evaluates the need for, and issues, Timely Warnings in accordance with the requirements of the Clery Act.
 The following are the guidelines and considerations used when determining whether a Timely Warning should be issued: